 The following is a pre-approved exception:

-A. If JV a roster of 3rd and 4th graders consists of less than 15 players, 5th graders no more than 120.9 lbs. and less than 11 years old as of August 31st, may be moved from the Varsity to the JV roster as restricted(X) players until the roster of 3rd, 4th, and 5th graders reaches 15.
-However, once a 5th grader plays in a JV game, the player is not permitted to play in any Varsity game the remainder of the season.
+A. If JV a roster of 3rd and 4th graders consists of less than 15 players, 5th graders no more than 120.9 lbs. and less than 11 years old as of August 31st, may be moved from the Varsity to the JV roster as restricted(X) players until the roster of 3rd, 4th, and 5th graders reach 15.
+However, once a 5th grader plays in a JV game, the player is not permitted to play in any Varsity game for the remainder of the season.

 2.05 Proof of enrollment, age, and grade is required to be submitted to the Executive Committee for all players no later than one week after school begins for that community.